 - You must screen your child for COVID-19 every day before going to school, childcare and any other activity outside the home (e.g. sports, dance lessons, etc).
 You can use the online screening tool or download the paper version.

 - For adults, use the COVID-19 Self-assessment Tool:

 - If you are screening yourself or any other adult, you must use the COVID-19 Self-assessment Tool which was designed for adults.
 It is important to use the right assessment tool since some symptoms that are not considered typical of COVID-19 in children and youth are in fact symptoms of COVID-19 in adults.

 If you are having difficulty breathing or experiencing other severe symptoms:

 Call 911 or go to a hospital emergency room immediately.
 Advise them of your symptoms and travel history.

-- If you have a child under 2 years of age who meets these criteria, call Telehealth Ontario at 1-866-797-0000 or go to CHEO
+- If you have a child under 2 years of age who has symptoms, consult the assessment or testing centre's age restrictions or go to CHEO.

 - If you are 70 years or older, have special considerations, or cannot get to a COVID-19 Assessment or Testing Centre, call the EOHU at 613-933-1375 or 1-800-267-7120